ereekaur/finance/README.md

-$\color{red} Example ~ 2$ In this example I shall consider certain bonus classes in a insurance company and I will try to find out how steep difference there should be between classes.
+$\color{red} Example ~ 2$ In this example I shall consider certain bonus classes in an insurance company and I will try to find out how steep difference there should be between classes.
 From client point of view we want to minimize variance between classes and maximize revenue from the company point of view.
 In what follows is that we have the following QP problem: